forzafanplacek-beep/HarmonyBSD-HarmonixOS/README.md

 Goals of HarmonyBSD

 - support of some C/C++ OHOS apps
-- HarmonyOS NEXT themes user interface
+- HarmonyOS NEXT themed user interface
 - stable and unique expirience full desktop expirience,
 - more soon